Biography & Background

 - Showdown in Arizona Over ‘Most Western’ Motto (New York Times)

-- Captain, United States Air Force, Judge Advocate General (JAG) Corps Reserve (Current)
+- Major, United States Air Force, Judge Advocate General (JAG) Corps Reserve (Current)

 - Arizona Legal Services Foundation, Board (Current)

 - Grand Canyon Council Boy Scouts of America, Vice President of Board Development (Current)

 - Arizona Department of Real Estate, Licensed Broker (Current)

 - National League of Cities, Human Policy & Steering Committee

 - Tucson Unified School District, Blue Ribbon Committee

 - Arizona 4-H Youth Foundation, Executive Board Member